SUNY, CUNY schools to finish semesters online, north country continues to take precautions against coronavirus

 “Now that the virus has a foothold in so many countries, the threat of a pandemic has become very real,” WHO Director-General Tedros Adhanom Ghebreyesus said in Geneva.
 “But it would be the first pandemic in history that could be controlled.”

-The SUNY and CUNY system move to remote learning comes after several other universities in Massachusetts, Maryland, California and other states made the switch this week.
+The SUNY and CUNY system move to remote learning comes after several other universities in New York, Massachusetts, Maryland, California and other states made the switch this week.

 SUNY Potsdam has extended its spring break, which is currently ongoing, to March 22, when classes will resume online.
 The university continues to be “in very close contact” with its students and is working to make accommodations for those staying on campus, Director of Public Relations Alexandra Jacobs Wilke said.